A Driven Tagged Particle in Symmetric Exclusion Processes with Removals: Law of Large Numbers for

-By equation \eqref{eq: L_d,1 acts on G_b,w}, where $h_{i,p}(r)$ is also a rational function on $r$ with a singularity at $0$.
+By equation \eqref{eq: L_d,1 acts on G_b,w}, where $h_{i,p}(r)$ is also a rational function on $r$ with a singularity at $0$, it also involves components of $\lambda$.
 Taking expectation with respect to $\bar{\nu}$, and take limit as $r \uparrow 1$, we see that only the last line remains.
-Because $N_{b,r}$ is uniformly bounded by $(1-r)^{-1}$, $N_{b,r} \leq N_b$ with estimates \eqref{eq: priori estimate}, we can apply Dominated Convergence Theorem to get rid of the first two lines.
+Since $N_{b,r}$ is uniformly bounded by $(1-r)^{-1}$ and $N_{b,r} \leq N_b$, with estimates \eqref{eq: priori estimate}, we can apply Dominated Convergence Theorem to get rid of the first two lines.
 That is,

 Solving equations \eqref{eq: marginal equations}, we get \eqref{eq: marginal density for d_b}. \end{proof}